 - Prepare a budget.
 Preparing a budget in advance helps ensure you have a productive and worry-free trip off-campus.
 Take a look at our budget worksheet for guidance to make sure you are well-prepared.

 - Get a physical.
 The Health Clinic can fill out your physical form.
-Complete the Travel Report form and submit it to the Hope Health Clinic.
+Visit the Hope Health Clinic Travel Information page for more details.
 Please note that your HopeHealth insurance will not cover the cost of the physical; payment is expected up front.
 The Health Clinic is available to answer any questions and can recommend a travel medicine specialist who can advise you about immunizations and precautionary measures for certain African, Asian and South American countries.

 - PREPARE TO STUDY

 - Choose your courses.
 Most students carry a full load (15–16 credit hours) while studying abroad.
 Students usually take a variety of courses including some that will meet general education and elective requirements, as well as courses specific to their major and minor.

 - Get course approval.
 All credits taken on an approved program will be counted as Hope credit.
 To make sure your credits are counted for the appropriate major, minor or gen ed requirements, complete the Course Approval Form through your department chairperson and advisor and get approval before starting your program.

 - Count academic credits.
 Credits you earn off-campus count as Hope College credits and appear on your transcript.
 You need to decide how you want your credits applied (i.e., as a general education requirement, major/minor credit or an elective).
 You must complete a Course Approval Form through the Registrar’s Office.
 That form must be signed by the head of the department from which you would like to receive credit.
 If you want to receive major/minor credit, be sure to talk to the appropriate advisor to find equivalent courses.
 For general education courses, talk to the Registrar.